klept0/C25K-Calendar-Creator/C25K Calendar Creator/c25k_ics_generator.md

 - **Rest Days:** Rest days are included in all exports and the checklist.
 - **Personal Goal:** Option to set a personal goal, included in the checklist.
 - **Resource Link:** Checklist includes a link to a reputable C25K guide.
+- **Customizable Alerts for ICS:** Set a custom notification time (in minutes) before each session when exporting to ICS.
+The calendar file will include a notification (VALARM) for each workout event.

 ## Usage